aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/To-Image/_index.md

 ---
-title: Chart Rendering
+title: Chart To Image
-linktitle: To Image or Pdf
+linktitle: Chart To Image
 type: docs
 weight: 45
-url: /net/chart-rendering/
+url: /net/chart-to-image/
 ---

 ## **Rendering Charts**

-Aspose.Cells APIs support to convert the Excel Charts to images and PDF formats without requiring any additional tools or applications.
-In order to provide rendering support, the [**Chart**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart) class has exposed [**ToImage**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) & [**ToPdf**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/topdf/index) methods with a verity of overloads to best suit the application requirements.
+Aspose.Cells APIs support to convert the Excel Charts to images formats without requiring any additional tools or applications.
+In order to provide rendering support, the [**Chart**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart) class has exposed [**ToImage**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) methods with a verity of overloads to best suit the application requirements.

 ### **Rendering Charts to Images**

-The [**Chart.ToImage**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) & [**ToPdf**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/topdf/index) method has a verity of overloads to support simple as well as advanced rendering.
+The [**Chart.ToImage**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) method has a verity of overloads to support simple as well as advanced rendering.
 If the application requirement is to render the chart in its default dimensions, we suggest you use the [**Chart.ToImage**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) method as follow.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImage.cs" >}}

 It is also possible to render the charts to images with advanced settings.
 Aspose.Cells APIs have exposed an overload version of [**Chart.ToImage**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/toimage/index) method that could accept an instance of [**ImageOrPrintOptions**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions), while allowing to specify parameters such as resolution, smoothing mode, image format and so on.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImageWithAdvancedOptions.cs" >}}

-### **Rendering Chart to PDF**

-In order to render the chart to PDF format, the Aspose.Cells APIs have exposed the [**Chart.ToPdf**](https://reference.aspose.com/cells/net/aspose.cells.charts/chart/methods/topdf/index) method with the ability to store the resultant PDF on disc path or Stream.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToPDF.cs" >}}

 ## **Supported Chart Types for Rendering**